Recent Legal Update

 Short Answer

 Yes.
-In North Carolina, if a tax foreclosure (or similar foreclosure sale) produces more money than it takes to pay the taxes, costs, and other required items, the remaining “surplus” generally belongs to the people who owned an interest in the property (which can include heirs).
-If there is any doubt about who should receive the surplus—common in inherited, co-owned property—the surplus is typically paid into the Clerk of Superior Court’s office and distributed through a court process.
+In North Carolina, if a tax foreclosure sale produces more money than it takes to pay the taxes, costs, and other required items, the remaining “surplus” generally belongs to the people who owned an interest in the property (which can include heirs).
+If there is any doubt about who should receive the surplus—common in inherited, co-owned property—the surplus is typically paid into court or held by the Clerk of Superior Court and distributed through a court process.

 Understanding the Problem